Vanakkam Thalaiva: Cast

+Production

+The song and stunt sequences were shot at Munnar.
+The scene where Sathyaraj kidnaps Abbas was shot near Chengalpattu.

 Soundtrack

-Soundtrack was composed by Deva, while lyrics were written by Pa.
-Vijay, Snehan, Yugabharathi and Punitha Prakash.
+The film's soundtrack was composed by Deva, while lyrics were written by Pa.
+Vijay, Snehan, Yugabharathi, and Punitha Prakash.

-Critical reception

-Indiaglitz wrote "Debutant director Sakthi Paramesh has taken a good theme, but has given it a bad treatment".
+Reception

 Sify wrote "It is a far out plot with a wafer-thin storyline and you will have to suspend disbelief.
 The film is strictly for the B and C audience whose idea of entertainment is double entendre and crude gags".
-Balaji B wrote " It is a trademark Satyaraj film loaded with film spoofs, satirical dialogs, glamor and item numbers.
-The problem is that none of these fit into the underlying story that slots the film in the thriller genre".
 Malathi Ranagarajan of The Hindu noted that "Had it not been caught in unwarranted commercial features, `Vanakkam ... ' would have been a very positive film with a poignant message".
+Cinesouth wrote "Director Shakti Parameshwar had promised suspense scene for scene, but has not lived up to expectations.
+But the film has the required commercial ingredients of Sathyaraj’s antics, Vivek’s comedy, item dances and glamour girls, so the film will definitely not be a loss".